BR0kEN-/cikit/docs/jenkins/README.md

 - Set the web URL of a project. ![Pull request builder web URL](images/pr-builder-web-url.png)
 - Set the repository URL of a project and configure an access for Jenkins (not needed if project is public). ![Pull request builder repository URL](images/pr-builder-repo.png)

 Besides, don't ignore advanced configuration of `GitHub Pull Request Builder`.
-Here you able to edit the list of administrators (GitHub accounts), users allowed to control CI process via comments on Github, to trigger phrases etc.
+Here you able to edit the list of administrators (GitHub accounts), users allowed to control CI process via comments on Github, phrases-triggers etc.

 ![Pull request builder repository URL](images/pr-builder-ghprb.png)